sm2322/hack-alarm-clock/README.md

  	- Up, Down, Confirm
 - Custom designed case that is 3d printed in three parts
 - Easy assembly with secure wiring
+- It has custom made firmware that let's you set an alarm and set the current time